 Device pixel ratio

-With network emulation you can switch between "online" (your regular connection), a "mid-tier mobile" connection (fast 3G), a "low-end mobile" connection (slow 3G) and offline.
-Setting this will throttle your download, upload and latency and give you an approximation of how fast your site will load under these conditions.
+Switch between "online" (your regular connection), a "mid-tier mobile" connection (fast 3G), a "low-end mobile" connection (slow 3G) and offline to throttle your download, upload and latency and give you an approximation of how fast your site will load under these conditions.

 polypane: true, and use that to include extra scripts or debugging information.